 The analysis presented in this section has shown that the inversion models for each profile can be considered robust.
-They do not depend on a particular choice of control parameters and are apparently free of 3-D effects.
+The final resistivity models do not depend on a particular choice of control parameters and are apparently free of 3-D effects.
 Similar models are obtained when other inversion algorithms were used.
 The next stage in the analysis is to interpret these models, bearing in mind the uncertainties and limitations indicated in this section.